 So that’s 260 years of spanking stage history for The Taming of the Shrew – not bad for a play that doesn’t have a spanking scene in it!

 Postscript (April 2017): Last year, this article was cited in a serious-minded, intelligent, thoroughly researched and largely admirable online essay by Andrew Heisel about spanking in 20th-century cinema and society.
 You can read it here.
 (You might want to steer clear of the subsequent discussion, many of whose contributors have less subtle and more closed minds than Andrew Heisel himself.)

 Part of the essay’s argument concerns intermittent mid-century assertions that when a husband spanks his wife he is exercising a long-established right.
-On the contrary, proposes Heisel, it was a relatively recent practise, which possibly emerged in reaction to the progressive emancipation of women from the Suffragette movement onwards; and it was justified with false claims of being ancient and universal, so that it was commonplace to speak of an ‘old-fashioned spanking’ even when, in reality, it was a newfangled way of treating adult women.
+On the contrary, proposes Heisel, it was a relatively recent practice, which possibly emerged in reaction to the progressive emancipation of women from the Suffragette movement onwards; and it was justified with false claims of being ancient and universal, so that it was commonplace to speak of an ‘old-fashioned spanking’ even when, in reality, it was a newfangled way of treating adult women.